vzellweg/take-home-wildlife/README.md

 * Modify the code locally to accomplish the demo requirements.
 * Push your completed project to a public repo in your own personal Github account and email Danielle.Franklin@oregonstate.edu the address of the public repo so we can review it.

-### Reminders:
+### Notes and reminders:

 * You cannot bring in any additional dependencies.
 You must use CSS, HTML, and Javascript to accomplish this project.
 * The data file and images should be loaded by the app at runtime.
 Do not store the animal info or images locally in the project.
-* Be prepared in the interview to discuss design decisions and tradeoffs you made while implementing the app.
+* The goal of this project is to demonstrate front-end development but not be a test of how long is spent polishing the end result.
+Please spend no more than 2-4 hours on development, and be prepared in the interview to discuss design decisions and tradeoffs you made while implementing this app

 ### Resources: